ScarbroughPeter/Coding-Examples/README.md

 'Coding Example - ML Models.r'
 Uses the `iris` built-in dataset in R to run a few machine learning predictive models of Species based on other plant features using a few different machine learning models.
 Also demonstrates use of cross-validation and ggplot2 graphical display.

-`Coding Example - ML in Python.ipynb/.py/.html`
+'Coding Example - ML in Python.ipynb/.py/.html'
 Similar to the above example but worked through instead using Python with just a random forest model.
 Alternate file formats are provided for ease-of-use options: python script, jupyter notebook, or html output.

 'Coding Example - Database, SQL.r'